Understand record distribution in assignment rules

 In your assignment rules, you prioritize round robin distribution and set a time limit of 48 hours.

 A new lead comes into the system on a Friday evening from an inquiry form on your website.
 Several sellers meet the criteria of an assignment rule, but none of them are working now.
 Next, the rule considers matching sellers who are available within the next 24 hours.
 That day is Saturday.
-Ordinarily, Sanjay would be working, but his calendar says he's on vacation.
+Ordinarily, Sanjay would be working, but Sanjay's calendar says he's on vacation.
 No other sellers are available, so the rule looks at the next 24 hours.
 No one is working on Sunday either.
 The rule has reached the limit of 48 hours, so the lead is left unassigned.
 If the time limit had been 60 hours, the lead would have been assigned to the first seller who was available on Monday morning.

 Examples